A nation betrayed

 More than a shout and a placard

-So, though marches and disobedience get attention onto the wickedness of government policy, we need much more than that – we need people in our parliament of like mind, naysayers expelled.
-This is why I welcome the advent of more than one party devoted to independence.
-That is why new independence parties are dismissed by Holyrood, an unwanted form of civil disobedience.
+Though marches and disobedience place attention onto the wickedness of government policy, we need much greater than that.
+This is why I welcome more than one party devoted to liberty and independence cavassing for seats, but beware the SNP, esconsed in a comfy political niche, will dismiss the new as an unwanted form of civil disobedience.

 The use of civil disobedience as a social tactic has developed dramatically within the past several years.
 What was once confined to Indian nonviolent protest has grown to encompass moral and political demonstrations of various forms the world over.